arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 PWM (Pulse Width Modulation) capability allows a digital pin to emulate analog output by flickering on and off very fast letting you, among other things, dim LEDs connected to digital pins.

-The UNO R4 WiFi has supports PWM on pins marked with ~ on the headers.
+The UNO R4 WiFi supports PWM on pins marked with ~ on the headers.
 Officially supported pins are:

 | Pin | RA4M1 | Timer   |
 | --- | ----- | ------- |